 Citrus trees have a romance, with their shiny evergreen leaves and orange or yellow fruits hanging in profusion.
-However many grow large and can only be grown in very warm areas.
-There is a solution, and if you want to enjoy the beauty of a citrus tree and live in a cooler region, the Nagami Kumquat is an excellent plant to grow in a pot and give you the beauty of a tree filled with small orange fruits with a variety of uses.
+However, many citrus tree varieties grow large and can only be grown in very warm areas.
+Thankfully, there is a solution.
+If you want to enjoy the beauty of a citrus tree and live in a cooler region, the Nagami Kumquat is an excellent plant to grow in a pot and it will give you the beauty of a tree filled with small orange fruits with a variety of uses.

 Citrus trees are mostly only hardy in zone 10 and perhaps the very warmest parts of zone 9, but the Kumquat tree is much tougher than other citrus.
 It will live with winter temperatures of 150F without a problem and also enjoy high summer temperatures of 1000F.
-So it will grow in the hottest areas of the country but also in all of zone 8.
+It will grow in the hottest areas of the country but also in all of zone 8.
 So throughout the south and up the West coast this tree can be grown in the garden without any difficulty.

-Your Nagami Kumquat should be planted in a sunny location into soil that has been enriched with organic material like garden compost or rotted manure.
+Your Nagami Kumquat should be planted in a sunny location into soil that has been enriched with organic material (such as garden compost or rotted manure).
 It will grow in any soil that is well-drained.
 Dig a hole three times wider than the pot and plant your tree at the same depth that it was in the pot.
 Water the area thoroughly when you plant and water your new tree once a week during its first season.
 After that, water whenever the soil begins to become just a little dry, as Kumquat trees enjoy plenty of water.

 Water the tree in its existing pot thoroughly the day before planting.
 After you finish planting in the new pot, water the whole pot until excess water escapes through the drain hole.
 Let the soil begin to dry a little before watering again and water thoroughly each time you water.
 Special citrus fertilizers are available and these are the best choice for feeding your Kumquat tree during the growing season.
 Pruning is not required except to maintain a particular shape on your tree.

+The Nagami Kumquat is a special plant that can only be grown by taking stem pieces from correctly identified plants and grafting them on to the roots of citrus seedlings.
+This plant cannot be grown from seed, so beware of cheaper seedling trees that will not be the true plant and will only be a disappointment.
 Our Nagami Kumquat trees are true to the proper form of this plant and we constantly receive new plants so that our customers have healthy and fresh trees delivered to them.
 However this fascinating plant is in high demand and supplies are limited.
 So order now to avoid disappointment.